apache/nuttx/configs/sama5d3x-ek/README.txt

        and, in fact, putting a guard band around the framebuffers seems to eliminate the problem.
     c) There are some occasional start up issues.
-It appears that the LCDC is programed incorrectly and groups of pixels in the images are reversed (producing an odd serrated look to the images).
+It appears that the LCDC is programmed incorrectly and groups of pixels in the images are reversed (producing an odd serrated look to the images).
+       Update:  I corrected a similar problem on the SAMA5D4-EK by increasing the SCLK from MCK to 2*MCK.
+That eliminated all start up problems with the SAMA5D4-EK and needs to be tried on the SAMA5D3e-EK as well.
+This is controlled by an LCD setting in include/board.h.
     d) I think that there may be more issues if GRAPHICS and INPUT debug is off.
 I have not tested with DEBUG off.
     e) The biggest problem is the touchscreen accuracy.
 The touchscreen